frnmst/python-training/README.md

 # python-training

-My solutions to several Python exercises found on the web and on some books.
+My solutions to several Python exercises found on the web and on some books, as well as experiments with databases, GUIs, etc..

+## ...

+- Algorithms
+- practicepython
+- backend-dev-exercises

 ## Warning